MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Algebraic Data Types (ADTs)

 Algebraic Data Types (ADTs) are a way to structure data in functional programming languages.
 They provide a mechanism to create composite data types by combining other simpler types.
-ADTs allow developers to model complex data structures using simpler building blocks, much like building with LEGOs.
-Think of them as custom, compound data types you design for your specific needs.
+ADTs help us to model complex data structures using simpler building blocks, much like building with LEGOs.
+Think of them as custom, compound data types that you design for your specific needs.

 ADTs are prevalent in functional programming due to their ability to enhance code safety, readability, and maintainability in a structured and type-safe manner.

-### Why Do We Need ADTs?
-What Problems Do They Solve?
+### Benefits of using ADTs

 ### Readability